-Member State Refunds Reimbursements reimbursement is challenged.
-This can affect the taxpayer's rights under EU law and PwC in-house experts advised that this results in taxpayers carrying forward amounts instead of seeking payment.
-The maximum deadline to make reimbursement payments in Belgian law is three months and comments as to delays are in relation to this timeline.
+Member State Refunds Reimbursement reimbursement is challenged.
+This can affect the taxpayer's rights under EU law and PwC in-house experts have advised that this result in taxpayers carrying forward amounts instead of seeking payment.
+The maximum deadline to make reimbursement payments in Belgian law is 3 months and comments as to delay are in relation to this timeline.
 Late payment interest Late payment interest on delayed claims only begins to accrue after three quarters.
 Bulgaria Bulgaria is compliant with Directive 2008/9/EC.
-However the following issues have been identified: Article 3 Bulgarian rules require that the claimant does not have a fixed establishment in Bulgaria irrespective of whether business transactions have been affected by it.
-In practice this means that a claimant with a fixed No issues were reported with regard to reimbursement claims in Bulgaria. establishment in Bulgaria, which has not carried out transactions in Bulgaria during the period, would not be able to claim a VAT refund under Directive 2008/9/EC. • Claimants who carried out zero-rated supplies in
+However the following issues have been identified: No issues were reported with regards to reimbursement claims in Bulgaria.
+Article 3 Bulgarian rules require that the claimant does not have a fixed establishment in Bulgaria irrespective of whether or not business transactions have been affected by it.
+In practice this means that a claimant with a fixed establishment in Bulgaria, which has not carried out transactions in Bulgaria during the period, would not be able to claim a VAT refund under Directive 2008/9/EC.
+Claimants who have carried out zero-rated supplies in

-Member State Refunds Reimbursements Bulgaria are also allowed to make a claim.
+Member State Refunds Reimbursement Bulgaria are also allowed to make a claim.
 Thus, a VAT refund is possible even if the foreign taxable person has performed intra-community supplies of goods or exports with a place of supply in Bulgaria.
 This scope is wider than that provided by Directive 2008/9/EC.
-Article 15 The wording of the domestic law implementing Article 15(1) does not have the equivalent of the following wording, "the application shall be considered submitted only if the applicant has filled in all the information required under Article 8,9 and 11".
-However, the effect for taxpayers is the same.
-Article 23 There is no explicit provision within domestic law for ensuring that the claimant is provided with reasons for the refusal of a VAT refund claim.
+Article 15 The wording of the domestic law implementing Article 15(1) does not have the equivalent of the following wording, "the application shall be considered submitted only if the applicant has filled in all the information required under Article 8,9 and 11" however the effect for taxpayers is the same.
+Article 23 There is no explicit provision within domestic law for ensuring that the claimant is provided with reasons for refusal of a VAT refund claim.
 This can result in challenges during the appeal process as the taxpayer is not fully aware of the reasons for rejection.
 Article 27 Article 27(2) has been excluded when transposing Article 27 into Bulgarian domestic legislation.
 This article concerns the rate of interest paid to claimants in respect of late payment of refunds.
-Therefore, while the right to receive a payment of interest when claims are paid outside deadlines is
+Therefore, while the right to receive a payment of interest when claims are paid outside deadline is

-Member State Refunds Reimbursements maintained, the exact amount is not immediately apparent to claimants.
+Member State Refunds Reimbursement maintained, the exact amount is not immediately apparent to claimants.
 Croatia Croatia is compliant with Directive 2008/9/EC.
-However the following issues were identified: Article 23 • Article 23 has not been implemented in domestic legislation.
-This article concerns the requirement for the Member State of Refund to provide the grounds of No issues were reported with regard to reimbursement claims in Croatia. the refusal of a refund claim to applicants.
+However the following issues were identified: Article 23 No issues were reported with regards to reimbursement claims in Croatia.
+Article 23 has not been implemented in domestic legislation.
+This article concerns the requirement for the Member State of Refund to provide the grounds of refusal of a refund claim to applicants.
 This can result in challenges during the appeal process, as the taxpayer is not fully aware of the reasons for rejection.
 However, since taxpayers have access to general legal remedies, reasons for rejections are available to them in practice.
 Cyprus Cyprus is compliant with Directive 2008/9/EC.
-However the following issues have been identified: Article 14 No issues were reported with regard to reimbursement claims in Cyprus.
+However the following issues have been identified: Article 14 No issues were reported with regards to reimbursement claims in Cyprus.
 Article 14(2) has not been implemented into domestic law.
 The article concerns applications relating to invoices or import documents not covered by previous refund applications and concerning transactions completed during the calendar year in question being